ait-energy/ariadne-json-route-format/README.md

 The Ariadne JSON route format is a JSON exchange format of routes for routing services and their clients.
 The specification is provided in form of a reference implementation using Java 8 and [Jackson](https://github.com/FasterXML/jackson).
 It is developed by the [AIT Austrian Institute of Technology](https://www.ait.ac.at/en/about-the-ait/center/center-for-mobility-systems) and used as default format by the AIT routing framework Ariadne.

 The format both specifies routing requests to a server as well as server responses containing routes.
-Key feature is the support of intermodality, i.e. the use of mulitple modes of transport within a single request or route.
+Key feature is the support of intermodality, i.e. the use of multiple modes of transport within a single request or route.

 A route does not only consist of the geometry but also holds optional information such as detailed specification of the used mode of transports or navigation instructions.